glasskube/hello-distr/README.md

 docker compose up
 ```

-To run start the backend or frontend, please consult the respective `README`s in the subdirectories.
+To start the backend or frontend, please consult the respective `README`s in the subdirectories.